 - Create multiple pins for each product and A/B test.
 Try different sizes, images, colors, fonts and headlines.

 4. Consider setting up “shop the look” pins

 Shop the look pins allow users to click directly through to the store and purchase the outfit on the image.
-You can get your business set up with shop the look here.

 5. Collaborate on group boards with like-minded business owners

 Pinterest group boards are an excellent way of promoting your store to users to more Pinterest users.
 You can invite other pinners to collaborate on your boards or ask to join open group boards.
 Once accepted you will be able to pin to them.

 Read my post on finding and joining the best group boards to promote your pins for tips to get started.

 6. Automate your Pinterest Using Tailwind

 Once you have created your boards and created some pins, develop a strategy to promote your ecommerce site on Pinterest.

 Tailwind is my favorite tool for Pinterest as it saves me time and makes sure my pins are reaching my audience at the right time.